metablaster/WindowsFirewallRuleset/README.md

     ```powershell
     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
     ```

+    You will be again prompted to accept execution policy change, type `Y` and press enter to accept.

 11. Rules for programs such as internet browser, Visual Studio etc. depend on installation variables.\
 Most paths are auto-searched and variables are updated, otherwise you get warning and description